DSIN-INSA-Strasbourg/Hermes-doc/content/setup/configuration/plugins/hermes-client/usersgroups/usersgroups_bsspartage.md

       zimbraMailQuota: 0
     Groups:
       # Values should be set to empty strings, but a bug in API is ignoring them.
-      # This bug has been notified to Partage's team.
+      # This bug has been notified to PARTAGE's team.
       description: "-"
       displayName: "-"
       zimbraNotes: "-"